catherinevee/terragrunt-olechka/README.md

 | S3 Versioning | Enabled | Enabled | Enabled |
 | S3 Lifecycle Rules | 30 days | 60 days | 90 days |
 | S3 Replication | No | No | Yes |
+## AWS Backend Resource Prerequisites

+This project requires the following AWS resources for Terragrunt remote state and locking:

+- **S3 Bucket**: `terragrunt-state-123456789012` (replace with your AWS Account ID)
+- **DynamoDB Table**: `terragrunt-state-locks-123456789012` (replace with your AWS Account ID)

+These must exist and be accessible by the CI/CD runner and any user running Terragrunt locally.

+### Required IAM Permissions

+The CI/CD runner and users must have the following IAM permissions:

+- `s3:ListBucket`, `s3:GetObject`, `s3:PutObject`, `s3:DeleteObject` on the state bucket
+- `dynamodb:GetItem`, `dynamodb:PutItem`, `dynamodb:DeleteItem`, `dynamodb:DescribeTable` on the lock table

+For OIDC-based authentication, ensure the GitHub Actions role has these permissions attached.

+See `.github/workflows/terragrunt.yml` for pre-flight resource checks.
 | **Security** |
 | WAF Rules | Basic | Enhanced | Advanced |
 | SSL Policy | TLS-1-2 | TLS-1-2 | TLS-1-2-2021 |